Frequently Asked Questions (FAQ)

 The Robot Design Executive Summary is not compulsory for FLL Singapore.

-At an FLL Tournament, you have 5 minutes time (actual presentation time, not set up time) to present your results to the jury.
-The manner of presentation is up to the team.
+At an FLL Tournament, you have 5 minutes time (exclusive of set up time) to present your results to the jury followed by 5 minutes of Q&A. The manner of presentation is up to the team.
 Teams can create a role play, use Powerpoint and so on.

-A FLL team should take part in all categories of evaluation.
-When a team doesn’t have a research project (or doesn’t take part in another category of evaluation) it could not become a FLL Champion and will not be evaluated in the particular category.
+An FLL team should take part in all categories of evaluation.
+When a team does not have a research project (or does not take part in another category of evaluation) it will not qualify for an FLL Champion and will not be evaluated in the particular category.
 All teams should act as the core values told them.

 If a team fails the research project it still could be evaluated by the judges for presentation but not for ‘research’ and not for ‘innovative solution’.

 8. What needs to be included in the presentation?